 Fresh Air with Terry Gross is weekday magazine of contemporary arts and issues with intimate conversations and unusual insights.

-Actor Adam Driver of 'Girls' now stars in Noah Baumbach's new film, 'While We're Young.'
-He talks about leaving the Marines for Julliard, doing sex scenes in 'Girls,' and why he'll never watch his own performances.
-Ken Tucker reviews Kendrick Lamar's newest album, 'To Pimp a Butterfly.'
+Actor Adam Driver of 'Girls' stars in Noah Baumbach's film, 'While We're Young.'
+He talks about leaving the Marines for Juilliard, doing sex scenes in 'Girls,' and why he'll never watch his own performances.
+[Originally broadcast April 2015] John Powers reviews the the USA series 'Mr.Robot.'

 Larry Wilmore discusses Bill Cosby, being a "blerd" (black nerd), and the advice Jon Stewart gave him.
 He hosts his 100th episode of 'The Nightly Show' this week.
 John Powers reviews the new documentary 'Best of Enemies' about the 1968 debates between William F. Buckley and Gore Vidal — who hated each other.
 Actress Lily Tomlin stars in the film 'Grandma' and with Jane Fonda in the Netflix series 'Grace and Frankie.'
 We discuss her life and work, including her marrying her long, long time partner Jane Wagner a year and a half ago.

 From self-driving cars to automated warehouses, humans are being pushed out of the equation.
 Soon, robots will "do a million other things we can't even conceive of," author John Markoff says.
 TV critic David Bianculli reviews the IFC spoof 'Documentary Now!' and the prequel series 'Fear the Walking Dead.'